Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Introduction

 While Itô and Stratonovich SDEs constitute the main examples of random dynamical systems perturbed by instantaneous noise, they are by no means the only ones that can be conceived.
 A much more versatile notion of \emph{controlled differential equation} involves considering a driving process \(X \in C([0,T],V)\) (with \(V\) a finite-dimensional vector space) and an equation

 with \(F \in C^\infty(\mathcal L(V,W))\), \(\mathcal L\) denoting linear maps.
-When \(X\) is smooth, of course, on may substitute \(\dif X_t = \dot X \dif t\) above, but otherwise the equation must be understood differently.
+When \(X\) is smooth, of course, one may substitute \(\dif X_t = \dot X \dif t\) above, but otherwise the equation must be understood differently.
 When \(X\) is of bounded \(\rho\)-variation with \(\rho<2\), such equation was first considered by Lyons \cite{Lyo94}, using Young's notion of integral \cite{You36}.
 When \(X\) is only of bounded \(2 < \rho\)-variation, however, Lyons's fundamental insight \cite{Lyo98} is that the path \(X\) must be augmented by additional information to give the equation unique, well-posed and robust meaning.
-Initially, this superstructure---a \emph{rough path}--- involved postulating iterated integrals \(\int_{s < u_1 < \ldots < u_n < t} \dif X_{u_1} \otimes \cdots \otimes \dif X_{u_n}\) for all \(n \leq \p\): this is usually done, when \(X\) is random, via probabilistic notions of convergence, subject to certain constraints, including a first-order integration by parts identity.
-Rough path theory is able to handle a wide variety of signals, including the special case of Stratonovich SDEs.
+Initially, this superstructure---a \emph{rough path}---involved postulating iterated integrals \(\int_{s < u_1 < \ldots < u_n < t} \dif X_{u_1} \otimes \cdots \otimes \dif X_{u_n}\) for all \(n \leq \p\): this is usually done, when \(X\) is random, via probabilistic notions of convergence, subject to certain constraints, including a first-order integration by parts identity.
+Rough path theory is able to handle a wide variety of signals, such as Gaussian and Markov processes, including the special case of Stratonovich SDEs, whilst not relying on probabilistic notions of convergence to give meaning to \eqref{eq:CDE} once the rough path is defined.
+This clean separation between probability theory and analysis dovetails nicely with the fact, famously observed by F\"ollmer \cite{Foll81}, that It\^o's change of variable formula is defined deterministically along a suitable sequence of partitions, and pathwise It\^o formulae have continued to attract interest since, see e.g. \cite{CP19}.